gartensofa/Wazuh-Rules/README.md

 _You can either manually download the .xml rule files onto your Wazuh Manager or make use of our wazuh_socfortress_rules.sh script_

-> :warning: **USE AT OWN RISK**: If you already have custom rules built out, there is a good chance duplicate Rule IDs will exists.
+> :warning: **USE AT OWN RISK**: If you already have custom rules built out, there is a good chance duplicate Rule IDs will exist.
 This will casue the Wazuh-Manager service to fail!
 Ensure there are no conflicting Rule IDs and your custom rules are backed up prior to running the wazuh_socfortress_rules.sh script!

 1. Become Root User